slay/slay/README.md

 # Hey there 👋
 My name is Oli.
-I'm a Full Stack Developer residing in London and I primarily work with NodeJs, Elixir and Go.
+I'm a Full Stack Developer residing in London and I primarily work with JS, Elixir and Go.

 At the moment I'm a founder and CEO of [Giggl](https://giggl.app), a free virtual browser, and a developer for [AMNotify](https://amnotify.com) and [HyperRaffleBot](https://hyperrafflebot.io).